jrdnbwmn/detox/README.md

 For more information:
 - [https://moot.it/docs/embedding.html](https://moot.it/docs/embedding.html)
 - [https://ghost.org/forum/plugins/605-blog-comments-discus/?page=2](https://ghost.org/forum/plugins/605-blog-comments-discus/?page=2)

 ## Setting up highlight JS
 Detox now uses [highlight JS](https://highlightjs.org/) to automatically style your code when posting.

+To change the default theme (github-gist)
+1. Download the latest release of highlight JS [here](https://github.com/isagalaev/highlight.js)
+2. Go to the highlight theme [demo](https://highlightjs.org/static/demo/) and find the theme you wish to use.
+3. Find the associated .css file with that theme -> `/src/styles/themeName.css`, then place it within `detox/assets/css`.
+4. Edit default.hbs with the new .css file, normally found on line 31.
+5. Enjoy!

+## Setting up highlight JS
+Detox now uses [highlight JS](https://highlightjs.org/) to automatically style your code when posting.